60Trees/combo-crusher/main/README.md

 * And yes, this is inspired by the Google Doodle of the magic cat fighting off ghosts, except now there is a sword that only hits the enemies you swipe.

 Basically you hit the A, B, X and Y in the same order as that on their heads to defeat them.
 At least that's the plan, because currently the only thing in the entire project is a *very* fancy menu screen and a character who broke the fabrics of reality and caused everything to look like placeholder sprites.

-(That's a joke, my friend is currently working on a standard character, but for now... placeholder images. *\*sigh\**)
+(That's a joke, my friend is currently working on a standard character, but for now...
+Mario placeholder images. *\*sigh\**)

 # **WARNING**